 Have a look at some clubs.
 There are classes for everyone and it's just a matter of finding a mob you fit in with.

 You must have me mistaken with someone else.
 I'm far from fit.
 I'm about 10kg over weight.
-Admittedly I'm fitter than most 44 year olds but there are plenty of older guys who'd leave me for dead in a race, in fact one guy is about 65 and he showtime all over me in a 20km time trial!
+Admittedly I'm fitter than most 44 year olds but there are plenty of older guys who'd leave me for dead in a race, in fact one guy is about 65 and he !!
+BAN ME NOW FOR SWEARING !! all over me in a 20km time trial!

 I'm D grade.
 May sound high to some who go down to F grade but it's our lowest grade above juniors.
 We have 14 year old boys beating us.